-If you have non-EEA family members, depending on their citizenship and their relationship to you, they may need to apply for permission to live and work in Ireland.
-They may even need a visa before they can enter the country.
-In this section you will find information to make it easier for you to find your way through the immigration process.
+If you are a non-EEA citizen and you have an Irish spouse, de facto partner, or family member, you may be able to move to Ireland based on your relationship to them.
+To do this, you’ll need to apply for and be granted residence permission in Ireland.
+Depending on which country you are from, you may need a visa before you can enter the country.
+As your sponsor, your family member will also have to meet certain financial requirements.
+In this section you will find information to make it easier for you to find your way through the Irish immigration system.

-Spouse or Civil Partner of an Irish citizen
+Non-EEA Spouse of an Irish citizen

-De Facto Partner of an Irish citizen
+Non-EEA De Facto Partner of an Irish citizen

 - You must have lived together for at least 2 years (this is known as ‘co-habitation’)